fmarino-ipzs/eid-it-wallet-docs/docs/en/defined-terms.rst

      - Extended display mode of the Digital Credentials, showing all the Attributes included.
      -
    * - Discovery Page
-     - It’s the page of the Touchpoint of the Relying Party where the User lands to access their authenticated area, and it has the goal to show the User all the Authentication methods available.
+     - It's the page of the Touchpoint of the Relying Party where the User lands to access their authenticated area, and it has the goal to show the User all the Authentication methods available.
      -
    * - Engagement Button
      - Interactive element of the Interface that allows the User to trigger a process (e.g. to Authenticate, to request the issuance of a Digital Credential, etc.).